nextgres/oss-orafce/README.md

 | `user_objects` | Objects owned by the user. |
 | `user_tab_columns` | Columns of user's tables and views. |
 | `user_tables` | Provides a description of the user's own relational tables |

 ---

-### PL/Vision Library

-Originally developed by well-known PL/SQL expert Steven Feuerstein, PL/Vision was a collection of PL/SQL packages and supporting SQL*Plus scripts that aided developers in buildling applications with the PL/SQL language.
-This extension includes a subset of this library ported to Postgres.

----

-### PL/Unit Framework

-[PL/Unit](https://plunit.com/) is a lightweight unit testing framework that provides the functionality to create unit tests for PL/SQL code.
-This extension includes a minimal implementation ported to Postgres.

----